pavelsof/asjp/README.rst

-ASJPcode, more commonly referred to as the ASJP alphabet or simply as ASJP, is a simplified transcription alphabet introduced in `Brown et al. (2008)`_ and then slightly modified in `Brown et al. (2013)`_; the latter is considered as the alphabet's spec for the purposes of this package.
+ASJPcode, more commonly referred to as the ASJP alphabet or simply as ASJP, is a simplified transcription alphabet introduced in `Brown et al. (2008)`_ and then slightly modified in `Brown et al. (2013)`_; the latter is considered the alphabet's spec for the purposes of this package.

 The ASJP alphabet is used for transcribing the `ASJP Database`_, an actively developed database aiming to provide the translations of a set of 40 basic